 Article 34 of the PPP Law and Article 26 of the Decree provide that, within three months of the signing of the partnership agreement, the project operator must be constituted in the form of a company incorporated under Senegalese law whose capital is made up of at least 33 per cent of the capital contributions from national economic operators.
 National economic operators are defined in Article 24 of the Decree, as company's who are headquartered in any member state of the WAEMU region for at least one year from the procurement of the PPP contract and whose managers and executive managers represent 50 per cent of persons who are nationals of the WAEMU region.

 The partnership agreement may provide grounds for termination for:

-- serious deficiencies of the contracting authority, whereby the judge decides to cancel the judgment at the request of the project operator, under the conditions laid down in Section VII.
+- serious deficiencies of the contracting authority, whereby the judge decides to cancel the judgment at the request of the project operator, under the conditions laid down in Chapter VI, Paragraph III.
 The project operator can then claim damages to the contracting authority;

 - serious misconduct by the project operator, whereby the contracting party terminates the contract partnership.
 The contracting authority may review the responsibility of the project operator before the judge in light of any mistakes he or she has made.
 Nevertheless, the contract of partnership may provide that, in this case, the contracting authority pays financial compensation related to infrastructure recovery;

 - a reason of general interest, in which case the termination is then pronounced by the contracting authority.
 The project operator is then entitled to an allowance covering expenses incurred and loss of profits;